-There are some other vital areas to talk about that fall outside our main topics.
-These include essential gear like patch bays and important information about setting proper levels, setting up your studio monitors, and monitoring setup.
-Understanding these will help complete your knowledge of home studios and the components that go into them.
+There are a few other vital areas to talk about that don't really fit anywhere else here.
+These include essential gear like patch bays, important information about setting proper levels, and setting up your studio monitors and monitoring setup.
+Understanding these will really help complete your knowledge of home studios and what components go into them.

 Patch Bays to the Rescue

-If you have a lot of gear that you need to plug in often, you're going to love a patch bay.
-A patch bay (shown in Figure 8-2) doesn't look like much.
+If you have a lot of gear that gets plugged in and replugged often, you're going to love a patch bay.
+A patch bay (shown in FIGURE 8-2) doesn't look like much.
 But don't let looks fool you; this is one powerful piece of gear.